Muller et al. 2021

 Peptide spectral counting (in original publication)

-Label free quantification (as reported here, enabled via fresh analysis by Frank Stein, EMBL)
+Label free quantification (as reported here, enabled via fresh analysis by Frank Stein, EMBL – details below)

 Additional sample preparation ?